IngridAtMicrosoft/DocsContent/singlesource/dol1/dol-encoding-and-streaming.md

 ## Watching the video

-If everything worked, the application should print out a URL that allows you to watch the video.
+If everything worked, the application should print out a URL that allows you to watch the video using Azure Media Player.

 This is a lot of work to watch one video, but there are some good points:
-- It is trivial to enable a CDN for the Streaming Endpoint, allowing us to stream to global audiences of almost any size
+- It is now trivial to enable a CDN for the Streaming Endpoint, allowing the video to be streamed to global audiences of almost any size
 - We can add content protection to the video to restrict who can watch the video
 - The video should play back on almost any device under a wide range of network conditions